Pterseus/content/data/The_Pathway_of_Life/en.md

 If amid the vanities of life we stopped for a season to look within our own self, we should discover wherein is our true happiness.

 Our body is weak, unclean, mortal, but a treasure is concealed in it, the immortal spirit of God.
 If we but recognize this spirit within us, we shall love our fellow man, and if we love our fellow man, we shall attain all that our heart desires: we shall be happy.

-Scovoroda.
+_Scovoroda_

 #### 7